-- We also made use of the fact that f(t) is real. - When we look at the change in the variance as τ is scanned, we can ignore the first, τ-independent term. - For $\alpha = 0$ (no interference), the result reverts to the prior case.
+- And we used the fact that f(t) is real and assumed to be symmetric. - When we look at the change in the variance as τ is scanned, we can ignore the first, τ -independent term. - For $\alpha = 0$ (no interference), the result reverts to the prior case.